awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-logs.md

-# \(Optional\) Set up FluentD as a DaemonSet to send logs to CloudWatch Logs<a name="Container-Insights-setup-logs"></a>
+# \(Optional\) Set up Fluentd as a DaemonSet to send logs to CloudWatch Logs<a name="Container-Insights-setup-logs"></a>

 **Warning**
-Container Insights Support for FluentD is now in maintenance mode, which means that AWS will not provide any further updates for FluentD and that we are planning to deprecate it in near future\.
-Additionally, the current FluentD configuration for Container Insights is using an old version of the FluentD Image `fluent/fluentd-kubernetes-daemonset:v1.7.3-debian-cloudwatch-1.0` which does not have the latest improvement and security patches\.
-For the latest FluentD image supported by the open source community, see [fluentd\-kubernetes\-daemonset](https://github.com/fluent/fluentd-kubernetes-daemonset)\.
+Container Insights support for Fluentd is now in maintenance mode, which means that AWS will not provide any further updates for Fluentd and that we are planning to deprecate it in near future\.
+Additionally, the current Fluentd configuration for Container Insights is using an old version of the Fluentd Image `fluent/fluentd-kubernetes-daemonset:v1.7.3-debian-cloudwatch-1.0` which does not have the latest improvement and security patches\.
+For the latest Fluentd image supported by the open source community, see [fluentd\-kubernetes\-daemonset](https://github.com/fluent/fluentd-kubernetes-daemonset)\.
 We strongly recommend that you migrate to use FluentBit with Container Insights whenever possible\.
 Using FluentBit as the log forwarder for Container Insights provides significant performance gains\.
 For more information, see [Set up Fluent Bit as a DaemonSet to send logs to CloudWatch Logs](Container-Insights-setup-logs-FluentBit.md) and [ Differences if you're already using Fluentd](Container-Insights-setup-logs-FluentBit.md#Container-Insights-setup-logs-FluentBit-migrate)\.

-To set up FluentD to collect logs from your containers, you can follow the steps in [Quick Start setup for Container Insights on Amazon EKS and Kubernetes](Container-Insights-setup-EKS-quickstart.md) or you can follow the steps in this section\.
-In the following steps, you set up FluentD as a DaemonSet to send logs to CloudWatch Logs\.
-When you complete this step, FluentD creates the following log groups if they don't already exist\.
+To set up Fluentd to collect logs from your containers, you can follow the steps in [Quick Start setup for Container Insights on Amazon EKS and Kubernetes](Container-Insights-setup-EKS-quickstart.md) or you can follow the steps in this section\.
+In the following steps, you set up Fluentd as a DaemonSet to send logs to CloudWatch Logs\.
+When you complete this step, Fluentd creates the following log groups if they don't already exist\.

 | Log group name | Log source |